 Peach Trees in Winter

 Peach tree winter care starts by choosing a variety of peach that is rated hardy enough for your climate.
 A common mistake is to buy a generic peach only to find out it is only hardy to zone 9 and your zone is a 7.
-Peach trees in winter are exposed to a lot of stresses.
-Choose a site on your land that is not overly exposed to wind, flooding or exposure to full winter sun to avoid winter scald.
+Peach trees in winter are exposed to a lot of stress.
+Choose a site on your land that is not overly exposed to wind, flooding, or full winter sun (to avoid winter scald).
 Prepare a peach tree for winter with good nutrition and adequate water.

 Preemptive peach tree cold protection, or what is called passive protection, will ensure the trees are defended early and well into spring.

 How to Prepare a Peach Tree for Winter

 Location of planting helps provide a microclimate for the tree that is less damaging.
 Every property has changes in topography and exposure.
 Plants on the east or north side can avoid sunscald.

 Painting the trunks of exposed young plants with a 50 percent dilution of latex paint is also a useful shield from winter sun damage.

 Avoid fertilizing your peach tree late in the season, which can delay dormancy.

 Prune in the spring and mulch around the root zone of the plant by October but remove it from around the trunk in April.

 Situating the tree on a slope helps avoid flooding and pooling which may freeze and harm the root system of the plant.